mycitadel/mycitadel-desktop/README.md

 Taproot-enabled from day one, including multisig- and script-based taproot.

-## Airgaped, hardware and watch-only wallets
+## Air gapped, hardware and watch-only wallets

 ![](assets/screenshots/linux/signers.png)